tufourn/tufourn.github.io/_posts/2025-03-18-rendering-a-triangle-with-the-forge.md

 ## Rendering a triangle

 The Forge uses FSL (Forge Shading Language).
-We first need to integrate FSL by right clicking the project, and choose `Build Dependencies/Build Customizations/Find Existing` and choose the `fsl.target` file.
+We first need to integrate FSL by right clicking the project, select `Build Dependencies/Build Customizations` and choose the `fsl.target` file.

 Now we can start writing the shaders for our triangle.
 First create a new filter for our shaders and name it `FSLShaders`